Mario Brown

 Mario Brown (c.
 1951 – October 5, 2002), known as "Bro' Rap", was the first African-American men's basketball player at Texas A&M University.

-Early years
+Early life and education

 Mario Brown attended Parker High School in Chicago, Illinois.
 As a senior, Brown was named the most valuable player of the school's basketball team and earned all-district honors.
 He was also president of the school's student council and played on the baseball team.

-After graduating from high school, Brown played basketball for two years for Kennedy-King Junior College in Chicago.
+After graduating from high school, Brown played basketball for two years for Kennedy–King College in Chicago.

 Texas A&M University

 Brown was recruited by Texas A&M coach Shelby Metcalf, who travelled to Chicago, Illinois to personally ask Brown to attend the school.
 Brown played for two seasons at A&M, starting in 51 games and averaging 14 points and 4.3 assists per game.
 In his first season, 1971–1972, Brown earned second team All-Southwest Conference honors, leading A&M with a 16.9 scoring average in conference play and helping the team to a 16–10 record.
 The following year, his senior year, Brown was selected as team co-captain, and averaged 13.4 points and 4 assists per game as the Aggies ranked second in the Southwest Conference and finished with a 17–9 record.

 Brown was a very fast player with a great crossover dribble.